Book Online Now

 Diagnosing colour vision deficiency

-Fortunately, a colour vision test is a fairly straightforward procedure and something that we can carry out for you here in our modern, comfortable practice.
+We do a comprehensive colour vision evaluation to determine your type of colour vision deficiency.
 Diagnosis involves a comprehensive eye examination during which you will be shown a series of pictures composed of coloured dots.
 These are known as pseudoisochromatic plates.
 You will be asked to look for numbers amongst the various coloured dots.
 If you can see these clearly, you are unlikely to have colour vision deficiency.
 However, if you cannot see them or if you see an incorrect number, you may be colour blind.

 Can colour vision deficiency be treated?